martinfou/ealifecycle/README.md

 ## 📄 License

-This project is proprietary software developed for individual trading strategy management.
+This project is proprietary software developed for Expert Advisor lifecycle management.

 ## 📋 Version History